 - The firing violates an important public policy; and/or

-- The termination is based on fraudulent misrepresentations.
+- The firing is based on fraudulent misrepresentations.

-Below, our California labor and employment lawyers discuss these four exceptions to the at-will employment rule.
+Below, our California labor and employment lawyers address key issues regarding the four exceptions to the at-will employment rule.

 1. Contract Exception